Skip to main content Skip to main navigation Skip to footer content

 2. Submit a SAP appeal and the appeal is approved

-Appeals are reviewed by the Financial Aid and Scholarships Office and reserves the right to deny an appeal.
+Appeals are reviewed by the Financial Aid and Scholarships Office, which reserves the right to deny an appeal.

-Satisfactory completion of coursework means that a student has received a grade of A, B, C, D or CR in a class.
-Course grades of F, NC, I, W, RD, WU, RP, or AU will not be counted as satisfactory completion of units in relation to financial aid eligibility.
+Satisfactory completion of coursework is a grade of A, B, C, D, or CR in a class.
+Course grades of F, NC, I, W, RD, RP, WU, or AU will not count as satisfactory completion of units for financial aid eligibility.

 Academic Standing

-Students are required to remain in good standing according to academic standards consistent with the University’s requirements for graduation, probation and disqualification which are published in the University Catalog.
+Students must remain in good standing according to academic standards consistent with the University’s requirements for graduation, probation, and disqualification, which are published in the University Catalog.
 Students academically disqualified by the University are also ineligible for financial aid and subject to automatic cancellation of financial aid awards.
 Students are not eligible for financial aid until after an official re-admittance to Fresno State.
-Re-admitted students, who meet all SAP requirements, must notify the Financial Aid and Scholarships Office they are no longer in academic disqualification.
-Re-admitted students who also fail to meet the SAP requirements may regaining financial aid eligibility through one of two ways referenced above in the General Requirements section.
+Re-admitted students who fail to meet the SAP requirements may regain financial aid eligibility through one of two ways referenced above in the General Requirements section.

 SAP Policy and Appeal Forms

-Fresno State's Satisfactory Academic Progress (SAP) Policy: Detailed information on the Fresno State SAP Policy.
+Fresno State's Satisfactory Academic Progress (SAP) Policy (2024-2025): Detailed information on the Fresno State SAP Policy.

 Fresno State's Satisfactory Academic Progress (SAP) Policy (2022-2023 and prior): Detailed information on the Fresno State SAP policy.